MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/basic-pricing.md

 The entities’ association with a price list is indicated by the project price lists.
 You can associate one or more price lists to the sales entities **Customer**, **Opportunity**, **Quote**, and **Project Contract**.

-On a customer account record, the project price list is not defaulted.
+On a customer record, the project price list is not defaulted.
 You can manually attach a project price list to the customer record.
 However, do this only when you have a custom pricing agreement with that customer.
 PSA validates the following items when a project price list is attached to a sales entity:

 - Price list las a context of **Sales**
 - Price list currency matches the customer currency

-On a project contract, PSA uses the following order of precedence for defaulting a price list to the related project price lists:
+On a project contract, PSA uses the following order of precedence to automatically set related project price lists:

 1. Quote
 2. Opportunity